 Biochemistry majors must maintain a minimum grade of C- in all required chemistry, physics, biology and mathematics courses.
 Any required course not listed in the course descriptions may be considered for scheduling when the need arises.
 All 4-credit science courses have a laboratory component.
 Chemistry and biology electives must be selected with the advice and approval of the department adviser.
 Open electives should be selected based upon student interests and career goals from offerings in all schools.

-In addition to the University Curriculum, students majoring in Biochemistry must complete the following requirements:
+Students majoring in biochemistry must complete the following requirements:

 |Biochemistry Core Requirements|